 Getting back to the first question, the answer is yes, having children will always have an (variable) impact on the planet.
 If turning a parent is not being truly sustainable?
 That’s a totally different question.
 From another perspective, the only way we could be perfectly sustainable would be to stop eating, drinking, using energy, buying stuff and ultimately, not to exist at all.
 So let’s be reasonable about this.

 In the end, I’d say that we should see and act on this problem in two different ways.
 One has to do with dealing with underdeveloped and developing countries, empowering women and giving education to these people, together with helping them fight poverty and having worthwhile life conditions.
 This would help to regulate their demographic growth.
-As for the developed nations, perhaps it’s more about each one of us being the example we which to see in the world, as Gandhi would have said.
+As for the developed nations, perhaps it’s more about each one of us being the example we wish to see in the world, as Gandhi would have said.
 Your own children won’t probably make a difference for the state of the planet, but everyone’s children probably will.
 On one hand, you can reuse baby bottles, clothes, diapers or strollers, walk or cycle home-school-home and encourage a diverse and plant-based diet.
-Furthermore, you can teach your children on ecology issues and spend time outdoors with them.
-They’ll probably turn out be green citizens, professionals with a sustainability mindset to improve products and services, positive influencers and conscious consumers.
-Perhaps than, their footprint will be one worth it.
+Furthermore, you can teach your children on ecology issues and spend time outdoors in nature with them.
+They’ll probably turn out to be green citizens, professionals with a sustainability mindset to improve products and services, positive influencers and conscious consumers.
+Perhaps then, their footprint will be one worth it.